 If no alternative medications are suitable then your child may be eligible for a Therapeutic Use Exemption (TUE).

-For more information refer to the Sport Integrity Australia TUE webpage (www.www.sportintegrity.gov.au/resources/therapeuticuse-exemption) or search the 'Therapeutic Use Exemption Checker' in the Sport Integrity App.
+For more information refer to the Sport Integrity Australia TUE webpage or search the 'Therapeutic Use Exemption Checker' in the Sport Integrity App.

 NUTRITION